A Guide to Britain's 'Big Six' Energy Suppliers

 There have even been accusations that the Big 6 have colluded.
 (Collusion is when brands agree, tacitly or explicitly, to keep prices high to maintain higher profits.)
 But all inquiries have found that their actions were completely legal.

 Big 6 companies have also been accused of having deliberately confusing tariff rates and policies, and automatically defaulting customers onto more expensive variable tariff plans.
-The fact is that Big Six companies continue to take advantage of the British public through confusing pricing and billing practices.
-With customers finally starting to look at smaller companies with more competitive pricing, the Big Six need to think long and hard about how they treat customers.
+The fact is that some Big Six companies have taken advantage of the British public through confusing pricing and billing practices.
+With customers finally starting to shop around for more competitive pricing, the Big Six are starting to put resources into improved customer service.

-The biggest mark against the Big Six is their high prices.
-All of the six companies have consistently maintained prices significantly higher than their smaller competitors.
+The biggest mark against the Big Six is their historically high prices.
+All of the six companies have generally maintained prices significantly higher than their smaller competitors.

 Reviews: Where do the Big Six stand?

 Apart from their higher prices, the Big 6 also suffer from low customer satisfaction.
-Across the board, customers complain of poor customer service, surprising bill amounts and problems with their apps and online service. npower in particular has an impressively horrible 92% bad rating on Trustpilot.
+Across the board, customers have generally complained of poor customer service, billing issues and problems with their apps and online service. npower in particular has an underwhelming 92% bad rating on Trustpilot.

-The one partial exception is EDF, which has a more respectable 3 stars and some positive notes on their customer service.
+The one partial exception is EDF, which has a respectable rating and some positive notes on their customer service.